 Some important medicinal properties of Stevia leaves

-Due to presence of phytochemicals Stevia possess medicinal properties.
+Due to the presence of phytochemicals Stevia possess medicinal properties.
 It is sweet due to the presence of glycosides.
 Since glycoside is not a carbohydrate based molecule so stevia is calorie free.
 This makes stevia suitable for obese people.
 Few research show whole leaf concentrate of stevia has regulating effect on pancreas which helps to stabilise blood sugar.
 Therefore it can be consumed by diabetic people to sweeten the dishes.
 Stevia is also used traditionally in high blood pressure, excessive abdominal gas, hyperacidity, nausea and obesity.

 Stevia is even used externally.
 Stevia concentrate is applied to soften, tighten skin, reducing blemishes, acne, eczema, cuts and lip sores.